-- Several tests are available to help determine your skin type
+- Four simple at-home tests can help you determine your skin type.

 Why Knowing Your Skin Type is Important

 Using skin care products that are poorly suited to your skin type can cause a wide range of complications.
 Being conscious of your skin type and its particular needs is essential for developing a skin care regimen that keeps you looking your best.

 There are five major skin types.
 These include:

 - Normal skin